How to Choose the Right Speakers for Your Event or Party Sound System

 Matching Speakers to Your Event Size

 - Medium Events (under 250 people): At this size, you need a bit more punch.
 Powered speakers give you the coverage and volume you need, and pairing them with a subwoofer ensures music sounds full-bodied rather than flat.
-Great for weddings, dance floors and community events.
+Great for weddings, dance floors and community events, and are reliable and very easy to set up.

 - Large Events (250+people - to as many as you can!): Now you're into serious territory.
 Line array systems or multi-speaker setups ensure even sound coverage without deafening those at the front.
 Perfect for festivals, large conferences, and open-air events where sound needs ot reach far and wide -- and actually be heard when it gets there.